If you’ve heard that red wine is one of the healthiest of all alcoholic beverages, it’s for good reason.

-Plenty of other diet and lifestyle factors, like eating lots of fruits and vegetables, getting regular physical activity, not smoking, and managing stress can provide the same health benefits.
+Plenty of other diet and lifestyle factors can provide the same health benefits.
+These include eating lots of fruits and vegetables, getting regular physical activity, not smoking, and managing stress.

-If you enjoy drinking wine, you should choose red varieties over white for the added antioxidants and health benefits.
+If you enjoy drinking wine, you should choose red varieties over white.
 While white wine does contain some antioxidants from grapes, red wine contains much higher amounts.

 Like any other alcoholic beverage, it’s also important to remember to limit wine consumption.
 The health benefits of red wine only apply when it is enjoyed in moderation.
 Surprise!

 When consumed in excess, any alcoholic beverage can negatively impact your health, contributing to alcohol dependence, organ damage, and increased risk of several cancers.